 RBTC 2335 Numerical Controlled/Computer Numerical Control Programming (2-4-3) A study of the principles and concepts of numerical control through computer applications, specifically in the area of programming for the control of machine tools in CIM.
+Prerequisite RBTC 1345, RBTC 1355

 RBTC 2339 Robot Programming and Diagnostics (2-4-3) Emphasis on the programming of industrial robots, the development of programming techniques, and the diagnosis of faults in systems.
-Prerequisites: RBTC 1343
+Prerequisite RBTC 1343

 RBTC 2345 Robot Application, Set-up, and Testing (2-4-3) A capstone course that provides the student with laboratory experience in the installation, set-up, and testing of robotic cells.
 Topics include maintenance.
-Prerequisites: RBTC 2339
+Prerequisite RBTC 1345, RBTC 1355

 RBTC 2347 Computer Integrated Manufacturing (2-4-3) The principles of computer integrated manufacturing, including case studies and implementation of process control techniques, CAD/CAM, operations, software, and networking for CIM systems.
-Prerequisites: RBTC 1343 or CETT 1325
+Prerequisite RBTC 1345, RBTC 1355